Dealership vs. Mechanic: Where Should I get my Car Serviced?

 While they might seem like a natural option for service visits, dealerships often upcharge for the same services offered more affordably by a mechanic.
 Just as dealerships make money by charging you as much as they can for your vehicle purchase, they make money by charging you as much as they can for your vehicle services.

 However, the mechanics’ system works differently from the dealership system.
 Mechanics with great service and affordable prices will earn repeat customers, which is what keeps their businesses going.
 So unlike dealerships, mechanics operate by offering affordable prices.
-This means that if you are looking for bottom line affordable prices, the mechanic is likely the best option for you.
+This means that if you are looking for bottom-line affordable prices, the mechanic is likely the best option for you.

 Frequently, dealerships are restricted by their manufacturer or parent companies in the warranties they can offer.
 This means limited protection on the areas of service that you are paying so much for.
 However, mechanics have no such limitations.
 Mechanics are often far more at liberty to create the warranty agreements that they think will best benefit you and your vehicle.

 This means that mechanics can offer generous warranties that protect your investments and display a level of confidence in their automotive services.
 For example, you can find mechanics that offer up to 3-year/36,000-mile warranties on their vehicle services.
-This means that you can compound your savings when you consider the initial lower costs and the extended protection on the serviced areas of your vehicle.
+This means that you can compound your savings when you consider the initial lower costs and the extended protection of the serviced areas of your vehicle.

 Do You Have a Dealership Service Contract?